canmom/canmom.github.io/_posts/crit/baru/2020-09-12-tyrant-5-genocide.md

 layout: article
 tags:
  - baru cormorant
-excerpt: "The <cite>Baru Cormorant</cite> series's angle on the world is very much ecological.
-What does that imply when Baru witnesses (another!) genocide?"
+excerpt: "Baru witnesses (another!) genocide on Kyprananoke.
+We take a look at the book's treatment of it, its dark questions about agency, and Baru's ecological angle on the horror of genocide."
 categories:
  - crit
  - baru
-date: 2020-09-09 02:00:00 +0100
+date: 2020-09-12 02:00:00 +0100
 ---

 This is the fifth part of a series of articles on <cite>The Tyrant Baru Cormorant</cite>---part review, part meta, part commentary.
 For intro and links to the others, go [here]({{ site.url }}/crit/baru/tyrant-1-intro)!